fabian-kruse/pacman/README.md

 $$\theta_i  \leftarrow \theta_i + \alpha \[R(s) + \gamma \hat{U}_\theta (s') - \hat{U}_\theta (s) \] \frac{\partial \hat{U}_\theta (s)}{\partial \theta_i} $$

 Notice, that we only used utility values here, but the notion of features can easily be extended to quality values where features are functions of states <em>and </em> actions.

+#### Exploration and Exploitation

+A reinforcement learning agent tries to maximize the collected reward over (possibly infinite) time.
+Since it does not fully know the environment but only a subset of states, we need to take into consideration that the agent might not act optimally despite choosing actions that lead to high utility values or receiving high immediate rewards.
+This means that the agent can act optimally with respect to its current belief of the environment (the **model**), but suboptimal with respect to the true environment.
+Therefore it is desireable to constantly improve the model to receive greater rewards in the future, while still collecting high rewards in the meantime.

+This problem is described by the **Exploration-Exploitation tradeoff** and can be tackled by an agent that explores new states forever while being greedy in the limit i.e. chooses actions that bring optimal reward.

+Common approaches are for example an $\epsilon$-greedy scheme in which the agent chooses a random action with a probability of $1-\epsilon$ and is greedy (chooses the action that leads to high values states) otherwise.
+Typically $\epsilon$ is value around $0.9$.

+Other approaches include a probabilistic treatment to action selection where the action uses a softmax function.

+For quality values the action probabilities are given as follows:

+$$\pi_\theta(s,a) =  \frac{e^{ \hat{Q_\theta} (s,a)}} {\sum_{a'} e^{ \hat{Q}_{\theta} (s,a')}} $$

 ## PACMAN